Tenancy Setup & Management

 Once your listing is live, enquiries will start coming in.
 How you handle them determines whether interest converts into viewings and applications.

-Pre-qualify applicants – Politely ask about their situation (employed, self-employed, students), how many occupants, and whether they have pets.
+• Pre-qualify applicants – Politely ask about their situation (employed, self-employed, students), how many occupants, and whether they have pets.
 This filters unsuitable applicants early and saves everyone time.
+More formal vetting comes later in the process: our guide to tenant referencing for UK landlords explains the credit checks, employment verification and previous landlord references that should follow once a viewing has produced a serious applicant.

 If you're managing multiple enquiries, property management software like August can help you stay organised, track communications, and ensure no one falls through the cracks.